SturdyPose/FSharp-OpenGL-WPF-Template/README.md

 ![Hello opengl view](HelloOpenGL.gif)

 ## Potential improvements:
-- Domain Specific Language (DSL) or CLI tool which
+- Domain Specific Language (DSL) or CLI tool which would generate bindings from XAML to F#
 - Depends on your use case but if you separe OpenGL from WPF in the build phase (Debug build and ship), you can ship it anywhere!
 (Win, Linux, Mac, Android, etc...)